hengruizhang98/CCA-SSG/README.md

 ```

 ## Reference
-If find our paper and code useful for your research, please cite the following article:
+If our paper and code are useful for your research, please cite the following article:
 ```
 @article{cca-ssg,
-      title={From Canonical Correlation Analysis to Self-supervised Graph Neural Networks}, author={Hengrui Zhang and Qitian Wu and Junchi Yan and David Wipf and Philip S. Yu}, journal   = {arXiv preprint arXiv:2106.12484},
+      title   = {From Canonical Correlation Analysis to Self-supervised Graph Neural Networks}, author  = {Hengrui Zhang and Qitian Wu and Junchi Yan and David Wipf and Philip S. Yu}, journal = {arXiv preprint arXiv:2106.12484},
       year    = {2021}
 }
 ```